Cuba, United States sign oil spill deal before Trump inauguration

-U.S. Charge d'Affaires Jeffrey DeLaurentis, upon signing the agreement, said it was one of a series of deals to protect the shared marine environment of the two neighbouring countries separated by just 90 miles of water.
+U.S. Charge d'Affaires Jeffrey DeLaurentis, upon signing the agreement, said it was one of a series of deals to protect the shared marine environment of the two neighboring countries separated by just 90 miles (145 km) of water.

 Trump has threatened to scrap a still-fragile detente between the two countries unless Cuba makes further political and economic concessions.